What is FastPass?

 - Additional information to help identify the element (some rules only)

-Selecting a failed instance highlights it in the target page.
+Selecting a failed instance highlights it in the screenshot.
+An instance can be selected or deselected by clicking it, or by tabbing to it and pressing Enter.
 You can select multiple instances.
-An instance can be selected or deselected by clicking it, or by tabbing to it and pressing Enter.

 Complete the manual test for tab stops